Skip to content

 CHILD 6.01: Process involved in assessing and providing individual support for children requiring educational psychology support

-• Educational psychology file
+Example(s): Educational psychology file

-Primary storage location: CS Education Case Management System
+Primary storage location: CS education case management system

-Other storage location: Offsite Storage, Secure network folder
+Other storage location: Offsite storage, secure network folder

-CHILD 6.02: Process of studying video recordings of children interacting with parents / guardians / carers for educational psychology purposes
+CHILD 6.02: Process of studying video recordings of children interacting with parents/guardians/carers for educational psychology purposes

 Disposition: D<1 (destroy 2 months from closure)

-Rationale: Business Requirement
+Rationale: Business requirement

 Primary storage location: Secure network folder